 What does ESG stand for?

 The environmental criteria measure how a company’s business practices and initiatives respect the environment.
-The social criteria examine a company’s relationships with its suppliers, customers, employees, and its community.
+The social criteria examine a company’s relationships with its suppliers, customers, employees, and community.
 The governance criteria measure a company’s leadership, audits, executive pay, shareholder rights, and internal controls.

 Is ESG Investing Good?

-ESG investing is good, and in more ways than one.
+ESG investing is good and in more ways than one.
 Aside from having a more ethical portfolio that contributes to a positive impact, there’s growing evidence that ESG investments can deliver similar (if not higher) returns than traditional investments while carrying less risk.

-According to a study by the Morgan Stanley Institute for Sustainable investing, the total returns of sustainable ETFs and mutual funds were similar to traditional funds from 2004 to 2018.
+According to a study by the Morgan Stanley Institute for Sustainable Investing, the total returns of sustainable ETFs and mutual funds were similar to traditional funds from 2004 to 2018.

 What is the difference between ESG and SRI?